helpfulengineering/devops/documentation/aws-account-and-identity-architecture.md

 ### UC1 - Deliver & Operate Applications Independently

-HelpfulEng project teams and deployments are independent, do not generally depend on each other, and expect a high degree of autonomy.
+Helpful Engineering project teams and deployments are independent, do not generally depend on each other, and expect a high degree of autonomy.
 Project teams need to be able to develop applications, deliver them, and perform some amount of operational activities in a self-service, low coordination manner.